Pabau GO app

 Where Nookal shines

-• Multi-location management: Nookal makes it easy to toggle between locations, organise central bookings, and support staff or patients working across multiple clinics.
+• Multi-location management: Nookal makes it easy to switch between locations, organize central bookings, and support staff or patients working across several sites.

-• Reporting depth: For clinic owners who want data-driven decisions, Nookal’s dashboards go deeper than most, covering practitioner utilisation, revenue trends, and referral sources.
+• Reporting depth: For owners who want data-driven decisions, Nookal’s dashboards go deeper than most, covering practitioner utilization, revenue trends, and referral sources.

 • Built for allied health teams: Whether you’re running a mixed practice with physios, osteopaths, and chiropractors under one roof, Nookal handles multi-disciplinary workflows cleanly.